yjp20/prism/docs/guides/03-validation-proxy.md

 This adds contract testing to an existing test suite for very little work, regardless of the language your APIs are written in, without any changes required to the codebases.

+### Unimplemented Operations will be Mocked

+In case the upstream server responds with the `501` status code, Prism will try to mock the call using the provided OpenAPI document.

 ### Live Contract Testing

 Now you can use Prism to test traffic against the API description.
 This could be done in development as we've mentioned, but it could also be placed in staging, QA, or some sort of pre-production environment.
 Probably keep it out of production, because even though Prism is quick like a fox, introducing _anything_ to the critical path of your API is probably not what you want.

 <!-- theme:info -->

 > Future versions of Prism will include ways to sniff existing traffic, without requests being made directly to it. sniffing nginx logs, or piping other forms of traffic through.
 [Get in touch with ideas](https://github.com/stoplightio/prism/issues/955).